 Housing the Homeless

-Would a partnership between Columbia County and the Galvan Foundation provide better services to homeless people?
+Columbia County considers contract with Galvan Foundation to provide better services to homeless people

 The current situation needs improvement.
 On a given night, Columbia County places 50 to 100 homeless people in area hotels.
 In addition to covering the costs of the room, the county also provides transportation.
-Each person is assigned a case worker with Department of Social Services (DSS).
+Each person is assigned a case worker with Department of Social Services (DSS) who can help navigate the available services.
 There is a big range of how long someone is housed with temporary housing, it can be for a few nights to get out of the cold.
 Several people have been housed for over eight months.
 The average stay is four to six months.

 Columbia County, like many rural counties, does not have a homeless shelter and uses hotels for temporary housing.
 New York State has standards for this practice and reimburses a portion of the costs, 29% for individuals and up to 100% for children and families.
 Most of our homeless population are individuals.
 The 10 hotels that Columbia County uses are almost entirely renting to DSS.